IBM-Cloud/tekton-toolchain/lab1-simple/README.md

 ...
 ```

-Note that the last few steps show that the file system is preserved between steps.
-Experiment some more to verify that the working directory is not maintained across tasks.
+Note that the last few steps show that the file system is not preserved between steps.